 Causes of Hamstring Injury

-Factors contributing to this injury include poor warm up, lack of flexibility, tiredness and lack of a good strength balance between the knee muscle groups.
+Hamstring injuries are muscle strains.
+They occur during rapid acceleration whilst running or winding up to fast running.
+Factors contributing to this injury include poor warm-up, lack of flexibility, tiredness and lack of a good strength balance between the knee muscle groups.

 If someone has had a hamstring strain before that makes another one more likely.
 Over-striding, where the athlete tries to speed up by lengthening their stride in running, is known to be a risk.